st-peters-mbare-iot-makerspace/Proof-of-Privacy-for-Smart-Homes/README.md

 ## Internet Society Zimbabwe Chapter, Golix & St Peters Mbare IoT Makerspace

-Project includes a Hyperledger application to record data shared by IoT gadgets within a connected home using Blockchain technology.
+Project includes a Hyperledger Fabric application to record data shared by IoT gadgets within a connected home using Blockchain technology.
 It also contains a NodeJS user application that will allow home owners to query the blockchain for suspicious, unauthorised sharing of private data.

 The software was created by developers from Golix (https://golix.com/), who also mentored, in the process, students from the St Peters Mbare IoT Makerspace.